strapi/documentation/docs/developer-docs/latest/development/backend-customization/controllers.md

 ## Implementation

 Controllers can be [generated or added manually](#adding-a-new-controller).
-Strapi provides a `createCoreController` factory function that automatically generates core controllers and allows building custom ones or [extend/replace the generated controllers](#extending-core-controllers).
+Strapi provides a `createCoreController` factory function that automatically generates core controllers and allows building custom ones or [extend or replace the generated controllers](#extending-core-controllers).

 ### Adding a new controller